mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 ├── LICENSE
 ├── lint.sh                              # Bash script to lint code with ruff ├── Makefile                             # Makefile with some helpful commands
-├── Makefile                             # Makefile with some helpful commands
 ├── packages.txt
 ├── README.md
 ├── requirements.txt                     # Required Python libraries
 ├── setup_data_folders.sh                # Bash script to create some directories
-├── source_env_linux.sh                  # Bash script to create a Python virtual environment in linux ├── source_env_windows.sh                # Bash script to create a Python virtual environment in windows ├── source_env_linux.sh                  # Bash script to create a Python virtual environment in linux ├── source_env_windows.sh                # Bash script to create a Python virtual environment in windows └── test.sh                              # Bash script to test code with pytest
+├── source_env_linux.sh                  # Bash script to create a Python virtual environment in linux ├── source_env_windows.sh                # Bash script to create a Python virtual environment in windows └── test.sh                              # Bash script to test code with pytest